waikato-datamining/seppl/README.md

 raise an exception if plugins are not implementing the mixins or if there is no overlap between the generated/accepted classes.

+For general purpose plugins, you can use `AnyData` dummy class in the `accepts`/`generates` methods, as this class is used by default as a *match all* by the `check_compatibility` method.

 See the plugins in [plugins_comp.py](https://github.com/waikato-datamining/seppl-example/blob/main/src/my/plugins_comp.py) and [some example pipeline checks](https://github.com/waikato-datamining/seppl-example/blob/main/src/my/usage/compatibility.py) done with them.